-The Audit Committee consists of four independent Directors.
-The Audit Committee believes that Lord Rockley, current Chair of the Audit Committee, possesses appropriate and relevant financial experience.
+The Audit Committee is responsible for the appropriateness of Titan's financial reporting, the performance of the auditor and the management of the internal control and business risk systems.
+All Directors are members of the Audit Committee which is chaired by Lord Rockley.
+The Audit Committee believes that Lord Rockley possesses appropriate and relevant financial experience.
 The Board considers that the members of the Committee are independent and collectively have the skills and experience required to discharge their duties effectively.
-The Audit Committee Report is given on pages 66 to 68.
+The Audit Committee Report is given on pages 61 to 63.

-The Management Engagement Committee, which was established towards the end of the financial year, assists the Board in evaluating the performance of the Portfolio Manager and other third-party service providers engaged by the Company.
-The Management Engagement Committee is chaired by Gaenor Bagley and comprises all independent Directors.
+The Management Engagement Committee assists the Board in evaluating the performance of the Portfolio Manager and other third-party service providers engaged by the Company.
+The Management Engagement Committee is chaired by Gaenor Bagley and comprises all Directors.

-The Nomination and Remuneration Committee, comprising all independent Directors and chaired by Tom Leader, considers the selection and appointment of Directors to the Board and its committees.
+The Nomination and Remuneration Committee, comprising all Directors and chaired by Tom Leader, considers the selection and appointment of Directors to the Board and its committees.
 The Committee considers composition and succession, appointing new members on merit, measured against objective criteria with due regard for the benefits of gender and diversity.
 The Committee also has responsibility for setting the remuneration policy for the Non-Executive Directors.
-Detailed information relating to the remuneration of Directors is given in the Directors' Remuneration Report on pages 70 to 72.
+Detailed information relating to the remuneration of Directors is given in the Directors' Remuneration Report on pages 65 to 67.